paigenorth/paigenorth.github.io/README.md

 - Erin McCloskey, master's student, 2020-2
   - Thesis: [Relative Weak Factorization Systems](https://eprints.illc.uva.nl/id/eprint/2220/)

+### Funding
+- From 2021-4, we were funded by the AFOSR.

 # Research projects

 ### Formalization of double categories in HoTT/UF